Chomping through the data

 The Zoom effect – Up until earlier this year, the high data online activity of video calling, aka video conferencing, was typically used as a form of communication in corporate settings.
 Covid-19 has changed all that.
 From Government cabinet meetings to physiotherapists doing online consults to a chat with Gran, video calling is now a hugely popular way to connect with others.

 What does it all mean?

 The first thing is that with so much of our day to day activities being done online now – how we shop, bank, are entertained, learn, even travel overseas – you don’t need to be gamer to be a high data user.

 And secondly, if data use continues at the same rate over the last five years, especially if this working from home trend continues, by 2025 we could well be churning through over 1,000 GB a month per household!

 Long story short it pays to make sure you have a broadband connection to cope with the data needs of today, and tomorrow.
 That means in the first instance, going unlimited on your broadband plan.
 But that’s only one side of the equation.

 It’s also critical to look at the speed and type of broadband connection you have.
 Speed is important because the faster the data is transported the better your internet experience.

-The Chorus fibre network is also congestion free so there’s no risk of slowing down regardless of how many people are using it, even at peak times.
+The Chorus fibre network is also congestion free so there’s minimal risk of slowing down regardless of how many people are using it, even at peak times.
 Plus, we’re constantly upgrading capacity and opening up faster speeds.
 We saw that in 2019 with our new Hyperfibre technology and later this month we are tripling the download speed on our most popular fibre connection - Fibre 100.

-So with a fibre connection, you can have peace of mind whatever the data forecasts are for the years to come, you’re future ready.
+So with fibre, you can have peace of mind whatever the data forecasts are for the years to come, you’re future ready.
 Another reason why, Fibre is how we internet now.